aws-samples/aws-waf-for-event-analysis-dashboard/README.md

 **Step5 : Deploy the Dashboard**

-We will be using the **WAF-logs-Dashboard-for-DDoS-Analysis-Quicksight-Template.yaml** template to deploy the dashboard in the quicksight.
+We will be using the **AWS-WAF-Logs-Dashboard-For-Event-Analysis-V1.yaml** template to deploy the dashboard in the quicksight.
 This template will also create a dataset in Amazon Quicksight.

 1. Open your favorite terminal, go where you saved AWS-WAF-Logs-For-Anti-DDoS.yaml and run the following cli:

-`cid-cmd deploy —resources ./AWS-WAF-Logs-For-Anti-DDoS.yaml`
+`cid-cmd deploy —resources ./AWS-WAF-Logs-Dashboard-For-Event-Analysis-V1.yaml`

 2. during the creation you will be prompted to select:
 [dashboard-id] Please select dashboard to install:
+Select  _AWS-WAF-Logs-Dashboard-For-Event-Analysis-V1_
+[athena-workgroup] Select AWS Athena workgroup to use:
-Select aws-waf-logs-for-anti-ddos
+Select _primary_
 [athena-database] Select AWS Athena database to use:
-Select waflogs
+Select _waflogsdb_

-after a successful run , the dashboard will be installed in your Amazon quicksight account.
+after a successful run , the output will be :

+#######
+####### Congratulations!
+####### AWS-WAF-Logs-Dashboard-For-Event-Analysis-V1 is available at: https://us-east-1.quicksight.aws.amazon.com/sn/dashboards/aws-waf-logs-dashboard-for-event-analysis-v1
+#######

+You can now start analysing your traffic pattern.